jbakams/slimebot-volleyball/README.md

 - Combine sensors: Human don't use only one sens when performing tasks.
 A player can react in what he sees and hears from it teammates.
 We would like to see how to combine different sensors inputs for an optimal training.

 ### 4.1.
 Team play
+Team not yet successful trained in 3D

 https://user-images.githubusercontent.com/59349943/191286958-cacc7b9d-372b-4b66-b275-25181bca6d59.mp4

 <p align="center">
-  <em>Collaborative selfplay training in 2D fashion</em>
+  <em>Collaborative selfplay training of 2 PPO in 2D fashion</em>
 </p>

-Team not yet trained in 3D

 ## Cocnlusion